Adaptive browser decoder

 From sound to readable text

-To decode Morse code from audio, start with the sound itself rather than manually typing dots and dashes.
-This Morse code audio decoder can analyse a supported audio file or a short recording captured through your microphone.
-It searches for likely CW tones, estimates Morse speed, separates marks from gaps, and converts the detected signal into Morse code and readable text.
+Upload a supported audio file or record through your microphone.
+The tool searches for likely CW tones, estimates speed, separates marks from gaps, and converts the signal into Morse code and readable text.
+Start with automatic analysis, then review the evidence before changing frequency or WPM manually.

 1